 Relating to sections 2.2.2 and 5.3:

-A deprecated pattern of Act.code and Observation.value is described in sections 2.2.2.2 and 5.3.1, where Observation.value is a SNOMED CT expression representing a [ << 404684003 | clinical finding (finding) ] or a [ << 413350009 | finding with explicit context ] and Act.code is represented by a code other than "ASSERTION".
+A deprecated pattern of Act.code and Observation.value is described in sections 2.2.2.2 and 5.3.1, where Observation.value is a SNOMED CT expression representing a [ << 404684003 | clinical finding (finding |) ] or a [ << 413350009 | finding with explicit context |] and Act.code is represented by a code other than "ASSERTION".
 No machine-readable guidance can currently be provided that can satisfy the accompanying requirement that '...interpretation of the Act.code together with the Observation.value does not yield a meaning that is substantially different from the meaning implied if the Act.code was "ASSERTION"'.
 Such a specification may be unachievable, but objective guidance here would be regarded as very useful.

 Detailed aspects of issues with a vocabulary specification formalism